 The Division of Movement Disorders at the Columbia University Department of Neurology is world-renowned for its tradition of clinical care and research excellence in the diagnosis and treatment of a variety of movement disorders, including Parkinson's disease, Huntington’s disease, ataxia, tremor, and dystonia.
 Our goal is to further progress in the field of movement disorders through cutting-edge research.
 We are continuously investigating better diagnostic tests and improved therapeutic options for patients and their families.

 As part of the Division of Movement Disorders, the Kuo lab studies movement disorders stemming from disease of the cerebellum and leads the Initiative for Columbia Ataxia and Tremor (ICAT).
 In our research, we apply diverse methodologies to investigate the pathophysiology of these diseases.
 Human brain pathology, preclinical animal models, human physiology studies and clinical trials all play an important role in our efforts to advance knowledge of cerebellar function and to develop therapies for ataxia and tremor.
 We are looking for motivated postdoctoral fellows who are interested in cerebellar research to join us.
-Visit https://www.thekuolab.org/ to read more about our group.
+Visit https://www.thekuolab.org/ to read more about our research.

 In this position you will: